-Hartman v Hartman, 304026 (August 7, 2012), concerned same individual being arbitrator and mediator and post-arbitration/mediation conduct of neutral and defense counsel.
+Hartman v Hartman, 304026 (August 7, 2012), concerned same person being arbitrator and mediator and post-arb-med conduct of neutral and defense counsel.
 When mediation failed, parties agreed to arbitrate using mediator as arbitrator.
 Arbitrator issued awards covering minor issues.
 Before arbitration on major issues, parties agreed to again mediate utilizing arbitrator as mediator.
 This mediation failed.
 Parties then reached settlement agreement on their own.
-At entry of judgment hearing, plaintiff said he had concerns about arbitrator acting as neutral.
+At entry of JOD hearing, plaintiff said he had concerns about arbitrator acting as neutral.
 Hearing was continued.
 Plaintiff's counsel contacted arbitrator.
 Arbitrator told plaintiff's counsel arbitrator was going to Florida and staying at home of defense counsel while defense counsel would be present.
 Plaintiff's counsel contacted defense counsel to request new arbitrator to handle remaining issues.
 Defense counsel refused request.

-Plaintiff filed motions to remove arbitrator, have new arbitrator appointed, and obtain relief from settlement.
-Defendant argued awards moot because settlement had been reached and what occurred was hospitality and many attorneys, including judges, had stayed at Florida home.
-Circuit Court denied motions, stating there was no appearance of impropriety, parties reached settlement, and Florida trip occurred 30 days after mediation.
+Plaintiff moved to remove arbitrator and obtain relief from settlement.
+Defendant argued awards moot because settlement reached and what occurred was hospitality and many attorneys, including judges, had stayed at Florida home.
+Circuit Court denied motions, stating there was no appearance of impropriety, parties settled, and Florida trip occurred 30 days after mediation.
 Circuit Court held there was no evidence of clear or actual bias and no evidence to prove what occurred rose to level of clear actual partiality.